-Israel’s Netanyahu ready for talks with Lebanon ‘as soon as possible’
+Israel’s Netanyahu calls for talks with Lebanon ‘as soon as possible’

 “The negotiations will focus on disarming Hezbollah and establishing peaceful relations between Israel and Lebanon.”

-The statement comes a day after Israeli attacks across Lebanon killed more than 300 people in a series of devastating strikes that have threatened to undermine a United States-Iran ceasefire.
+The statement comes a day after Israeli attacks across Lebanon killed more than 300 people in a series of devastating strikes that have threatened to undermine a US-Iran ceasefire.

 Israel and the US have said Lebanon was not included in the US-Iran two-week truce, which aims to allow for negotiations on ending their more than monthlong war.
 Iran and mediator Pakistan have said Lebanon was included in the ceasefire, and several international leaders have called for Lebanon to be included.